aatack/blooming-seasons-gardens/electron-app/README.md

 which opens an electron window running the local host address on which the app is running.
 Changes to the source code should update that display live (upon saving).

+## References

+The initial project setup was done by following [a guide](https://medium.com/folkdevelopers/the-ultimate-guide-to-electron-with-react-8df8d73f4c97) and then removing all the boilerplate that wasn't strictly necessary.